-This plant, which does not seem to invite contact, and can show an “excess of pungency and heat”, has in its essential oil an excellent remedy both in cosmetic application and in general well-being.
-From a symbolic point of view, its repelling points could be read not so much as a refusal of contact, but as a defense—in this sense, the plant has always been associated with the idea of protection and durability.
+This plant, which does not seem to invite contact and can show an “excess of pungency and heat, ” has an excellent remedy in its essential oil in a cosmetic application and in general well-being.
+From a symbolic point of view, its repelling points could be read not so much as a refusal of contact.
+Still, as a defense—in this sense, the plant has always been associated with the idea of protection and durability.

-In many ancient Indo-European cultures, it has been attributed a symbolic value of strength and protection against evil people, but also of metaphysical creatures such as evil spirits and diseases.
+In many ancient Indo-European cultures, it has been attributed a symbolic value of strength and protection against evil people and metaphysical creatures such as evil spirits and diseases.

 Being an evergreen, it was used in fertility rituals.
 According to tradition, its berries are said to be an aphrodisiac.

 The fumigation of the rooms with juniper wood was also commonly practiced for the following purposes:

 - drive away demonic beings for sacred ceremonies.

 Some customs practiced by the populations of the alpine villages have handed down the tradition of doing fumigations with juniper in the stables on the 1st of May to protect livestock from negative entities and diseases.

 In addition, the custom of burning juniper wood was widespread because it was believed that its fragrant fumes had therapeutic properties against germs to protect sick people and those in need of some special physical and spiritual protection.

 1There are over 50 species in the Juniper genera and they are found throughout the Northern Hemisphere.